-"Saturday Night Live" has featured a lot of brilliant performers over the years, but no SNL cast has outshone the original Not Ready for Prime Time Players.
-In honor of Dan Aykroyd's birthday, here are 15 of their comic masterpieces.
+"Saturday Night Live" has featured a lot of brilliant performers over the years, but no SNL cast has outshone the Not Ready for Prime Time Players.
+If you want proof, check out "Love, Gilda," a new documentary tribute to one of the original gang's funniest and most beloved members, Gilda Radner, in theaters this week.
+Or click through for 15 of the show's comic masterpieces from the 1970s.

 The French Chef